Biswajit Bhattacharya: Mohammedan

+Paro (Bhutan)

 In 2019, he moved abroad and managed Bhutan Premier League club Paro.
 In that year, they won league title.

+Southern Samity

 On 1 July 2021, Southern Samity appointed Bhattacharya as their new head coach.
-The club began their 2021–22 Calcutta Premier Division campaign with a 3–0 defeat against Mohammedan Sporting, and Bhattacharya was succeeded by Saeed Ramon in September.
+The club began their 2021 CFL Premier Division campaign with a 3–0 defeat against Mohammedan Sporting, and Bhattacharya was succeeded by Nigerian-Indian manager Saheed Ramon in September.
 He later managed century-old club Calcutta Customs.

+West Bengal

 In 2022, Bhattacharya took charge of West Bengal and helped the team clinching gold at the 36th National Games of India, defeating Kerala 5–0 in final in Ahmedabad.
 He later guided the team in 2022–23 Santosh Trophy, but they failed to break into the semi-finals hosted in Saudi Arabia.